issa-project/issa-pipeline/pipeline/README.md

 ## Data Updates
 Initial run of ISSA pipeline creates dataset file repository, intermedidate storage and resulting KG in the Virtuoso triple store.
 After that ISSA pipeline can be run periodically to incrementally update the KG with new documents data from the source.

 On the update the metadata will be reprocessed in full to account for the updates in the source.
 However, the text extraction and annotation would be performed on the new documents only.
 The triple store will be updated accordingly.
-The data is stored in the dataset directory and each update (including initial load) is saved in the subdirectory with its date.
+The data is stored in the dataset directory and each update (including initial load) is saved in the sub-directory with its date.

-## Pipeline Step-by-step
+## Pipeline Step-by-Step
-### Metadata
+### Download Metadata
 Typically, documents in the repositories are accompanied by their metadata which can include title, authors, PDF URL, thematic descriptors, etc.
 The metadata is typically come in a tabular format and can be obtained through the repository's API.
 In the use case of Agritrop the metadata is obtained through [OAI-PMH](https://www.openarchives.org/pmh/) protocol from the [Open Repository of CIRAD publications](https://agritrop.cirad.fr/).
 A mechanism of mapping API output to the table columns is provided.